A Sharp Lower Bound for the Entropy of Closed Hypersurfaces up to Dimension Six: Weak Mean Curvature Flows

 \section{Weak Mean Curvature Flows}

 In this section, we give a brief review of various notions of weak mean curvature flow in both the measure-theoretic and set-theoretic senses as well as fix our notation for them.
-The expert should feel free to consult this section as needed.
+As this section is rather technical, it may be skimmed on first reading and the expert should feel free to consult it only as needed.
+The key fact from this section that will be used in what follows is the existence of a suitable weak mean curvature flow, called a canonical boundary motion, starting from generic closed hypersurfaces.
+Loosely speaking, the canonical boundary motions are distinguished by their regularity properties.
+Specifically, Huisken's monotonicity formula \cite{Huisken} and the regularity theory of Brakke \cite{B} apply to them and they cannot disappear suddenly.
+Their existence is ensured by work of Ilmanen \cite{Ilmanen1}.